Article from The Tyne Valley Express

 It was a heartfelt, reflective address and our stoical monarch really did appear to have been moved by the warmth of feeling towards her and her family.

 The four days of celebrations were quite wonderful.
 There was the Diamond Jubilee Flotilla on the Thames which saw a thousand boats sailing or rowing down the river in the best of British rain.
-There was the concert at Buckingham Palace where performers including Paul McCartney, Tom Jones and Robbie Williams paid homage to Her Majesty, (who was later said to have been wearing earplugs).
+There was the concert at Buckingham Palace where performers including Paul McCartney, Tom Jones and Robbie Williams paid homage to His Majesty, (who was later said to have been wearing earplugs).
 And finally there was the Thanksgiving Service at St.Pauls and the carriage drive through the City.

 Throughout this exhausting schedule, the Queen remained composed and inscrutable, even though Prince Philip was hospitalized.
 Around the country, shops were full of Union Flagged merchandise, streets were strewn with red, white and blue and parties held around the country.
 There was hardly a voice of dissent, not even from the anti-monarchists and all have agreed that the celebrations have united the country and made Britain a cheerier place.